richardvlas/Deploy-the-Neighborly-App-with-Azure-Functions/README.md

         http://localhost:7071/api/getposts
         ```

     2. Now you can deploy functions to Azure by publishing your function app.
+The command for deploying your function to Function App using CLI is:

         ```bash
         # cd into NeighborlyAPI